seanfcarroll/GCP/README.md

   - Policies are inherited from top (eg. Org node), with more generous of them taking precedence (_consider it binary OR of access level_)
   - Org node can be create by using Cloud Identity
   - Billing is per project basis
-- Compute Resources, IAM, least privilige, raw compute to managed services, access using web console/cli-tools/iOS/Android/APIs
+- Compute Resources, IAM, least privilege, raw compute to managed services, access using web console/cli-tools/iOS/Android/APIs
 - Resources are allocated based on **PROJECTS** which can be grouped under **FOLDERS**

 ### Network Ingress and Egress

 - **Normal Network**: Routes via internet to edge location _closets to destination_, available at _lower price_
 - **Google**: Routes so traffic enters from @edge _closest to source_
-  - Single global IP address and loadbalance worldwide
+  - Single global IP address and Loadbalancers worldwide
   - _AWS only supports Normal network_

 ### Pricing